andrewfager/fb-ads-getting-started/README.md

-# How to Create a Brand Awareness Ad with the Facebook Marketing API
+# Using the Facebook Marketing API for Ad Creation

 ## Introduction
-In this repository I create creates a Facebook brand awareness ad using Python.
+In this repository I create a Facebook brand awareness ad using Python.
 What follows are the steps I followed to setup and use the Marketing API to do this.
-I hope someone finds this helpful for getting starting automatically creating and managing Facebook ads.
+I hope someone finds this helpful for getting starting automatically creating and managing ads.

 ## Setup